What comes to mind for you when I ask you to think about Lebanon?

 And, of course, I’ve enjoyed what small fraction of the cuisine I’ve been able to try here in the UK.

 So it was without any hesitation at all that I signed us up to Taste Lebanon‘s culinary tour of the country, lead by Bethany Kehdy, fellow food blogger, photographer and nascent tour operator.
 The tour is designed to give participants a “well-rounded taste of Lebanon through each of its region’s specialties” and is very much aimed at food lovers.

-In the mean time, here are lots of food and drink photographs from the trip:
+I plan to share more from the trip but in the mean time, here are lots of food and drink photographs from the trip: